 Pros and Cons of a 50/50 Business Partnership Agreement

-A 50/50 partnership agreement can be a strong tool for organizing a business start-up quickly and inexpensively.
-But any partnership agreement has some limitations and a 50/50 split may not be for everyone.
-Some of the advantages and disadvantages of a 50/50 partnership agreement are listed below, and can help you decide if this form of organization is right for you.
+A 50/50 partnership agreement can be vital for organizing a business start-up quickly and inexpensively.
+But any partnership agreement has some limitations, and a 50/50 split may not be for everyone.

-If a partnership seems like the right form of organization for your business, you can find use our 50/50 partnership agreement template:
+If a partnership seems like the correct form of organization for your business, you can use our 50/50 partnership agreement template: